 Boards must ensure that relative providers applying to be listed with CCR receive the information in the Requirements for Listed Family Homes desk aid.

-Expediting the Listed Home Application Boards must be aware of the following CCR recommendations, which may expedite completion of the listing process:
+Expediting the Listed Home Application Boards must inform staff members of the following CCR recommendations, which may expedite completion of the listing process:

 Do not send the original Listed Family Home Fee Schedule, Form 3008, and fee payment check to the local Child Care Regulation Office with the Listing Request, Form 2986, and the Request for Criminal History and Central Registry Check, Form 2971.
 However, relative listing applicants are encouraged to include a photocopy of the Listed Family Home Fee Schedule, Form 3008, and a photocopy of the check with the Listing Request, Form 2986, and the Request for Criminal History and Central Registry Check, Form 2971, when submitting them to the local Child Care Regulation Office.